-Intel Capital invests in Delair to help French drone maker to expand its software platform
+Intel Capital invests in Delair to help French drone maker expand its software platform

 Delair’s software platform enables data processing, visual analysis, and analytics that can be used to create 2D and 3D models, mapping, and reports.
 The platform can also pull in non-drone data from other sources to further enhance its analytic capabilities.

-“This investment, built on an ongoing relationship with Delair will help make aerial-based data collection and analysis an effective business intelligence approach for more enterprises.
-Delair and Intel are continuing to drive forward innovation and capabilities to enable a new level of digital transformation by customers,” said Anil Nanduri, Vice President, General Manager of Drones Group, Intel Corporation, in a statement.
+“This investment, built on an ongoing relationship with Delair, will help make aerial-based data collection and analysis an effective business intelligence approach for more enterprises.
+Delair and Intel are continuing to drive forward innovation and capabilities to enable a new level of digital transformation by customers,” said Anil Nanduri, vice president and general manager of the Drones Group at Intel, in a statement.

-For the moment, selling drones the major part of Delair’s business.
-But de Legrande said he envisions software eventually overtaking that.
-To that end, he said the company will double the more than 40 people currently dedicated to the software business out of 130 employees.
+For the moment, drone sales make up the majority of Delair’s business.
+But de Legrande said he envisions software eventually overtaking drones.
+To that end, he said the company will double the more than 40 people currently dedicated to its software business out of its 130 total employees.